 [Update -- The Fed and Obama administration have been compressing mortgage interest rates for some time now.
-Due to those efforts and other market factors, mortgage rates and APR's on most 15-30 year fixed government-backed mortgages have recently been coming in between 3.5 and 5.0%.
-But mortgage interest rates may be moving significantly higher very soon so contact us today to learn more and get the process started.]
+Due to those efforts and other market factors, mortgage rates and APR's on most 15-30 year fixed government-backed mortgages have recently been coming in between 3.25 and 4.75%.
+But mortgage interest rates may be moving significantly higher soon so contact us today to learn more and get the process started.]

 There are several government-backed home purchase programs designed to make it easier for Americans to buy a home.
 The goal of these programs is to allow for low down payments and to make it easier for people with less than perfect credit to qualify for a mortgage.
 With mortgage interest rates near historical lows and housing prices increasing across the country again, now is a terrific time to look into buying a home.
 Fill in the contact form on the right to learn more about the available government-backed purchase programs and to get pre-qualified for a home purchase loan.

 There are several superb government-backed refinance programs for borrowers who have even a little equity in their homes and there are various good reasons to seek a refinance:

 - Lower interest rates and monthly payments.
 With rates near all time lows still, refinancing to a better rate can help families save a lot of money.